-Hubbard County Coalition of Lake Associations (HC COLA) is encouraging all lakeshore owners to be our lake's "Eyes on the Water".
+Hubbard County Coalition of Lake Associations (HC COLA) is encouraging all lakeshore owners to be your lake's "Eyes on the Water".
 You could be a "first responder" in locating an aquatic invasive species (AIS) on your lake.
 This early detection has proven to be an effective way of stemming the subsequent spread of AIS to other lakes.
 Early detection can also allow for more effective treatment options in your lake for aquatic invasive vegetation and critters.

 Click here for the guide: How to use your Zebra Mussel Settlement Sampler (ZMSS) for Early Detection of Zebra Mussels